Daniel's Parents Receive Honors

-Daniel and Tom Honored in President Clinton's State of the Union Address
+Honored in President Clinton's State of the Union Address

 Tom attended the State of the Union address in January of 2000, where Daniel and he were both honored by President Clinton.
 Tom says that being there was not a huge deal in and of itself.
-The loss of Daniel dwarfed these kinds of special events.
+The loss of Daniel dwarfed those kinds of special events.
 But there was a great moment--when the President said Daniel's name: Tom imagined how Daniel's name was echoing across the land.

 The Mauser family posing with Denver Catholic Archbishop Charles Chaput.